 Testing Third-Party Services

-Interactions with third-party services or applications can add another layer of complexity.
+Interactions with third-party services or applications may add another layer of complexity.
 Whether you’re dealing with intricate logic, web service integrations, or the proverbial rocket launch, remember that your automation tool’s primary goal is to emulate user interactions.
 This means, in many cases, the underlying complexities aren’t as concerning as ensuring the user interface behaves as expected.

 How to Perform Automated Functional Testing

 Let’s say you already have your test cases designed.
 You’ll start by checking the functionality inventory (or backlog or wherever you store this information) and assign a level of priority to each.
 Afterward, you should assign priority to each test case prepared for each of the different functionalities.
-This organizing and prioritizing will help divide the work (in case it’s a group of testers) and put it in order, given that grouping the test devices by some criteria, for example by functionality, is highly recommended.

-Let’s review these concepts and apply them to this particular context.
-Abstract test cases are test scripts that, when indicating what data will be used, do not refer to concrete values, but to equivalency classes, or a valid set of values, such as “number between 0 and 18” or “string of length 5” or “valid client ID”.
+Abstract test cases are test scripts that, when indicating what data will be used, do not refer to concrete values.
+Instead, they relate to equivalency classes, or a valid set of values, such as “number between 0 and 18”, “string of length 5” or “valid client ID”.

 In other words, you parametrize the test case, allowing it to run with different data.
 The main goal is to be able to add more test cases by simply adding more lines to the test data file.